Periostin as a promising target of therapeutical intervention for colorectal cancer

 siRNA-2 reverse: aattcaaaaacacgAGCCTTGTATGTAT GTTATCTCGAGATAACATACATACAAGGCTCG

 siRNA-1 and siRNA-2 were cloned into the GFP-labeled lentiviral expression vector GV248 to get psiRNA-1 and psiRNA-2.
-The recombinant vectors were transfected into SW480 cells using the gene transfection kit GenEscortTM as the manufacture’s protocol.
+The recombinant vectors were transfected into SW480 cells using the gene transfection kit GenEscortTM as the manufacturer's protocol.

 Quantitative polymerase chain reaction